alessandroNarcisi96/MailCustomerCustomerSegmentation/README.md

 ## Why could it be useful for a company?
 Customer segmentation is an excellent way to gain insight into the market landscape.<br/> Customer segmentation is all about grouping customers into segments based on shared qualities or characteristics.<br/>
-Once we have this information a company could lead more effective market campaign as they are built on a specific target.
+Once we have this information a company could lead a more effective market campaign as they are built on a specific target.

 ## Milestone 1: EDA

-### Does Gender affects the Spending Score?
+### Does Gender Affect the Spending Score?
 Let's get started by describing the proportion between males and females.<br/> As we can see the dataset is quite balanced.<br/> There are 112 females and 88 males.<br/>
 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/gender_barplot.png)<br/>

-If we compare the distribuition against the Spending score we can see that for a low level of Spending score there are more males.<br/>
+If we compare the distribution against the Spending score we can see that for a low level of Spending score, there are more males.<br/>
-On the left we see the general distribuition whereas on the left we divide it by gender,red for females and green for males As we can see they are quite similar,but the men's distribuition appears more uniform than the female's distribuition<br/>
+On the left, we see the general distribution whereas on the left we divide it by gender, red for females and green for males As we can see they are quite similar, but the men's distribution appears more uniform than the female's distribution <br/>
 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/spendingScore.png)
 ![alt text](https://github.com/alessandroNarcisi96/MailCustomerCustomerSegmentation/blob/master/images/spendingScore_gender.png)<br/>
 The following boxplot it's important because we compare the mean of two groups.